Stan0033/Folder-Installer/README.md

 3. The content folder must have exactly this name and must not be empty
 4. The music file must be in WAV format.
 It is optional to have it
-5. the headjer.jpg must be with extension JPG and must be present
+5. the headjer.jpg must be with extension JPG and must be present, and must be exactly 460x215px.
+Such can be found on steam.
 6. if everything is correct, the app will be able to copy the contents of the content folder, to create a desktop shortcut, to create uninstall.bat in the target folder, to add an entry to the Add/Remove programs menu of Windows.
 7. You can also package that in an ISO file, for practicality.
 You can use tools like PowerISO, MagicISO or otehrs.
 ISO files are natively supported in windows 10 and 11.